GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 console.log(myWolf.bark()); // Werewolf: woooooow!
 ```

 This code is also available as a [live example of a Common.js module](http://tiagorg.com/js-modules/commonjs/index.html).
-You can also [check the source code](https://github.com/tiagorg/js-modules/tree/gh-pages/commonjs).
+Make sure to [check the source code](https://github.com/tiagorg/js-modules/tree/gh-pages/commonjs).
 In this example I am using [Browserify](http://browserify.org) to transform the source code on a browser bundle.

 2) [**AMD**](https://github.com/amdjs/amdjs-api) is a standard for asynchronous modules, which is specially interesting for client-side JavaScript.
 On this format, your module file will publicly expose whatever is being returned on the callback function, just like our first ad hoc example.
 The following example uses the quintessential AMD implementation, [Require.js](http://requirejs.org):